stas-prokopiev/local_simple_database/README.rst

 Arguments:

-1. **str_path_database_dir**: If explicit path to database-s is not given, then will be used path "./local_database" Folder for database-s will be created automatically
+1. **str_path_database_dir**: If the explicit path to database-s is not given, then will be used path "./local_database" Folder for database-s will be created automatically

 A few examples of Usage
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The first thing you need to do is to initialize database in some directory.
+The first thing you need to do is to initialize the database in some directory.

-To do so you need to replace str_path_database_dir from the code below on folder where you would like to store file or leave it blank.
+To do so you need to replace str_path_database_dir from the code below on folder where you would like to store the file or leave it blank.

 .. code-block:: python